-Sommers-Bausch Observatory (SBO) on the University of Colorado Boulder campus is operated by the Department of Astrophysical and Planetary Sciences (APS) to provide observational experience for undergraduate students and hands-on training in astronomical observations and instrumentation for departmental majors and graduate students.
+Sommers-Bausch Observatory (SBO) on the University of Colorado Boulder campus is operated by the Department of Astrophysical and Planetary Sciences (APS) to provide observational experience for undergraduate students and hands-on training in astronomical observations and instrumentation for departmental majors and graduate students, as well as lab space for the APS departments labratory classes.

-The telescope is slightly over 1/4 mile (1,357 feet) north of the Earth's 40th Parallel of Latitude (the street named Baseline which runs east-west through the southern portion of the city of Boulder).
+The observatory is slightly over 1/4 mile (1,357 feet) north of the Earth's 40th Parallel of Latitude (the street named Baseline which runs east-west through the southern portion of the city of Boulder).

 The Observatory lies 7 hours, 1 minute, 3.24 seconds of time west of the Prime Meridian, hence our Local Sidereal Time trails that of Greenwich England by 7h 1m 3s.